THERE ARE SO MANY

 The beach!

 Obviously most people know Rockaway because of our amazing beach which stretches the entire length of the peninsula at roughly 12 miles.
-It is the largest urban beach in the United States and it's mostly free to attend, compliments of the NYC Parks department.
+It is the largest urban beach in the United States and it's free to attend, compliments of the NYC Parks department.

 A great way to make the most of your time in Rockaway is to have a little beach time and then a little bay time for sailing or maybe explore by paddle on one of our canoes.